plan2net/sierrha/README.md

 Shows content from a page or external URL.

-When the requested URL denotes a web resource (eg .css) only a small response is sent to save bandwith.
+When the requested URL denotes a web resource (eg .css) only a small response is sent to save bandwith ("Regular Expression for resource file extensions", see *Extension Manager Configuration*).

-("Regular Expression for resource file extensions". see *Extension Manager Configuration*)
+If the resource is unavialable or the content is empty a message in the standard TYPO3 error layout is shown.

 _403 "forbidden"_: